 Goodwill and indefinite-lived assets are reviewed for impairment on an annual basis in the fourth quarter.
-The Company completed its impairment review and determined that, through December 31, 2017, there had been no impairment of these assets.
+The Company completed its impairment review and determined that there had been no impairment of these assets through December 31, 2018.
+The Company identified no triggering events or other circumstances which indicated the carrying amount of goodwill or intangibles assets may not be recoverable.